CDRH/orchid/docs/README.md

 - [License](#license)

 ## Installation
-If you have ruby and Rails installed already, create the Rails app:<br>
+If you have Ruby and Rails installed already, create the Rails app:<br>
 `rails new (app name)`

 Skip to [All Installs](#all-installs)